GrottoPress/shield/docs/11-OAUTH.md

    The action requires the requester to be logged in.
 Typically, this should be done by creating an API token (See *10-BEARER-LOGIN.md*) with the needed scope to access the introspection endpoint.
 This token is sent in the `Authorization` header during the request.

+   Alternatively, resource servers may register as confidential clients and present their `client_id` and `client_secret` (or use HTTP basic authentication), instead of a bearer token.

    ---
    ```crystal
    # ->>> src/actions/api/oauth/token/destroy.cr